 Our economic ambitions can only be achieved by working together with businesses and other stakeholders and partners.
-Within East Suffolk Councils, we need to build on excellent "core services" to ensure a joined-up approach to economic development.
+Within East Suffolk Council, we need to build on excellent "core services" to ensure a joined-up approach to economic development.
 In this context, we will need to continue to secure external funding to help deliver this Economic Growth Plan and lever in wider investment.
-Through this, East Suffolk Councils will be "excellent partners to do business with".
+Through this, East Suffolk Council will be an "excellent partner to do business with".